amenafaruqi/scripts/README.md

 - savedir: directory to save plots to.
 Default is `./images` (assuming it exists).
 - noplanet: use this flag if there is no planet in the simulation.
 - nogrog:  use this  flag if plotting a `dusty_fargo` simulation (not `grain_growth`)
 - plot_window: use this flag to open an interactive  plot window rather than saving the plots as images.
-- porbits:  use this flag to express timestepsin planet orbits rather than Myr.
+- porbits:  use this flag to express timesteps in planet orbits rather than Myr.
-- style: choen  matplotlib style, default is "publication" style.
+- style: chosen  matplotlib style, default is "publication" style.